AllenNeuralDynamics/parallax/docs/source/programmersGuide.rst

         :alt: Eroding
         :width: 400px

-    Eroding continues until the system finds a sufficient number of blobs (50 < x < 300), which correspond to the reticle's marks.
+    Eroding continues until the system finds a sufficient number of blobs (50 < x < 300), which correspond to the reticle’s marks.
 It also shrinks objects in the image, removing unnecessary small contours and refining the reticle structure.

     - **Code Reference**: `_eroding()` method.